hcsaba1982/ms-advanced/advanced training/8-egress-gateway/README.md

 ### 8.4.1.
 Test and verify Egress Gateway in action

-Open a second browser to your lab (`<LABNAME>.lynx.tigera.ca`) if not already done, so we have an additional terminal to test the egress gateway.
+Open a second browser to your lab (`<LABNAME>.lynx.tigera.ca`) if not already done so that we have an additional terminal to test the egress gateway.

 On that terminal, start netcat in the bastion host to listen to an specific port: